 The requirements of the qualification will mean students develop transferable and higher order skills, which are highly regarded by higher education providers and employers.
 The qualification carries UCAS points and is recognised by higher education providers as contributing to admission requirements for many courses.

-Course title: Chemistry A
+Course title: Chemistry A Awarding body: OCR

 Specification number: H432